-The elements of the portfolio of investments exposed to this risk are equities, collective investment schemes and closed-ended funds.
+The elements of the portfolio of investments exposed to this risk are equities, collective investment schemes, closed-ended funds and exchange traded commodities.

 This risk is generally regarded as consisting of two elements: stock specific risk and market risk.
 Through these two factors, the Fund is exposed to price fluctuations, which are monitored by the ACD in pursuance of the investment objective and policy.